danielwidhiarto/GameStore/README.md

 # GameStore

-GameStore is a Laravel-based online game purchase website that allows users to browse a variety of games, add them to their shopping cart and proceed to checkout.
+GameStore is a Laravel-based online game purchase website that allows users to browse a variety of games, add them to their shopping cart, and proceed to checkout.
 The system supports two user roles: admin and customer, providing an interactive platform for game enthusiasts.

 ## Features include